If you’ve ever wondered if you’re allergic to cigarette smoke, you’re not alone.

 Rather, because tobacco products (especially cigarettes) are filled with many toxic ingredients and irritating chemicals, some people have a reaction to those specific substances.
 People who suffer from allergic rhinitis appear to be more sensitive to these chemicals than others.

 Touching tobacco products is closely tied to an allergic reaction called contact dermatitis.
 This skin rash is common among people who work with tobacco products every day, but it can also show up when someone touches tobacco.

 Chewing tobacco can cause the same type of allergic reaction in the mouth and on the lips.

 Doctors are unsure what exactly causes the skin to inflame when it comes into contact with tobacco leaves, but it’s best to avoid tobacco if you experience a reaction after contact.

 Not only can tobacco-smoke exposure trigger allergy symptoms, it may also be responsible for generating some allergies in the first place.

-A 2016 review suggests that children are more likely to develop childhood allergies if they are exposed to secondhand tobacco smoke (or are born to a mother who has smoked during pregnancy) in the perinatal period (before and after birth).
+A suggests that children are more likely to develop childhood allergies if they are exposed to secondhand tobacco smoke (or are born to a mother who has smoked during pregnancy) in the perinatal period (before and after birth).
 The relationship isn’t clear, and the review calls for more research to understand the potential connection between environmental cigarette smoke and childhood allergies.